-Mamatha Bhagavan is a Clinical Associate at Boston Center for Memory (BCM).
-In this role, Mamatha administers new patient and follow up neuropsychological assessments, obtains clinical history for new and ongoing patients, and serves as a certified global rater for clinical trials.
+Mamatha Bhagavan is a certified rater at Boston Center for Memory (BCM).
+In this role, Mamatha administers neuropsychological assessment used as outcome measure in clinical trials.

 Mamatha initially served as a Clinical Research Coordinator at the BCM.
 Her primary responsibilities included overseeing and managing Phase II and Phase III clinical trials in pharmacotherapy for Alzheimer's disease and related dementias.
 Mamatha is certified to administer global and secondary neuropsychological assessments used as outcome measures in clinical research trials to assess changes in cognition and function.

 Prior to her position at BCM, Mamatha worked as a Clinical Research Coordinator at the Alzheimer’s Disease Center where she worked on several clinical trials in pharmacotherapy for Alzheimer’s disease and related dementias.